 6. Circuit of Tre Calli

-The Circuit of Tre Calli starts in Bomerano, which is almost the same point as the ending of the Path of the Gods trail.
+The Circuit of Tre Calli starts in Bomerano, almost the same point as the ending of the Path of the Gods trail.
 This trail takes you much higher than the previously mentioned popular hike and offers panoramic views over the coast.
 The moderate circuit trail in Amalfi Coast is approximately 9 km long and takes around 4 – 5 hours to complete.

 7. Sentiero dei Limoni

 Enjoy a delightful hike through the Costiera and observe how people used to live here, surrounded by nature’s tranquil pace.
-The best time to do this Amalfi Coast hike is during spring or summer when you can witness the traditional harvesting of lemons!
+The best time to do this Amalfi Coast hike is during spring or summer, when you can witness the traditional harvesting of lemons!

 8. Santa Marina del Castello